JoonJang95/React-Routing-Presentation/README.md

 1. Backend Setup

-- You want express to serve up your Application for any given URL This is achieved by using:
+- You want express to serve up your application for any given URL.

+  This is achieved by using:
   a) Express static middleware to serve up your webpack bundle and css stylesheet
   b) Set up your servers API GET route to accept any url and send back your html file.